 The SEC Whistleblower program awards whistleblowers who provide the SEC with original information (or “tips”) leading to successful enforcement actions to recover monetary sanctions over $1 million dollars.
 Accordingly, the whistleblower may be entitled to an award of 10-30 percent of the amount recovered by the SEC.
 Our attorneys work with the whistleblower to submit the information to the SEC Office of the Whistleblower.
 There are specific guidelines that must be followed for the SEC to accept such a tip and proceeding to investigate it.
 In 2017, there were more than 4,400 tips.
 Therefore, the right attorney is needed to know the optimal ways to submit and describe the information for the SEC to take action.

 The CFTC Whistleblower Program

-Similar to the SEC, the CFTC is an agency with regulatory authority.
+Similar to the SEC, the CFTC is an agency with the regulatory authority.
 It focuses on futures trading subject to the Commodities Exchange Act (“CEA”).
-The CEA’s authority spans widely to commodities (grains, wheat, corn, oats, cotton, oil, gasoline, and stock futures such as stock index futures, currencies and cryptocurrencies).
-The CFTC Whistleblower Program was also established by Dodd-Frank Act.
+The CEA’s authority spans widely to commodities (grains, wheat, corn, oats, cotton, oil, gasoline, and stock futures such as stock index futures, currencies, and cryptocurrencies).
+The CFTC Whistleblower Program was also established by the Dodd-Frank Act.
 It has similar requirements as its SEC counterpart and provides whistleblowers with anti-retaliation protections.

 Our firm has obtained experience in the anti-retaliation provisions of SOX and CFTC.
 Simply put, SOX prohibits retaliatory personnel actions against employees who report corporate fraud and violations of securities laws.
 To establish a claim of retaliation, our firm has shown that: